The Shift from Executive Suites to Collaborative Huddle Zones

 The "Fit Range": Applying BIFMA and ISO Standards

-A desk is only ergonomic if it supports a "fit range" that covers the 5th to 95th percentile of the population.
-The BIFMA G1-2013 Ergonomics Guideline provides the industry-standard dimensions for these ranges.
-For a multi-user huddle station, this means that the primary work surface should ideally be height-adjustable.
+[Industry Standard] The BIFMA G1-2013 Ergonomics Guideline provides the widely accepted standard dimensions for these ranges.
+For a multi-user huddle station, this means that the primary work surface should ideally be height-adjustable to accommodate different statures.

-The latest ISO 9241-5:2024 standard for workstation layout emphasizes that postural requirements must allow for frequent changes in position.
-A fixed-height L-desk used for collaboration often forces users into "awkward postures"—neck flexion beyond 20 degrees or shoulder elevation—especially when multiple people are trying to view a single screen.
+Additionally, the latest ISO 9241-5:2024 standard for workstation layout emphasizes that postural requirements must allow for frequent changes in position.
+A fixed-height L-desk used for collaboration can sometimes encourage "awkward postures"—such as neck flexion beyond 20 degrees or shoulder elevation—especially when multiple people are trying to view a single screen.

 Methodology Note (Ergonomic Fit Modeling):